 - No Contact: Restriction from entering specific University areas and/or from all forms of contact with certain persons;

 - Suspension: Separation from the University for a specified period of time or until certain conditions are met;

 - Expulsion: Termination of student status for an indefinite period;

 - Transcript notation, hold, and/or notification to other institutions: A notation of non-academic disciplinary action may be made on a transcript and/or the University may notify other institutions of non-academic disciplinary action.
-In addition, the University may place a hold on transcripts, meaning that the University may prevent a student from registering for classes, receiving a copy of their transcript, or both; or
+In addition, the University may place a hold on transcripts, meaning that the University may prevent a student from registering for classes, receiving a copy of their transcript /diploma, or both;

 - Withholding, delaying, or revoking the conferral of the degree: The University may delay the conferral of the degree pending the outcome of an investigation or withhold the conferral of the degree due to a finding of Prohibited Conduct.
 In extraordinary circumstances, the University may revoke the conferral of the degree.

 Student-employees who are reported to have engaged in Prohibited Conduct in their employment capacity will continue to be subject to review under the University’s Sexual Harassment Policy (SPG 201.89-0) rather than under this Policy.
 If a student-employee is found to have engaged in Prohibited Conduct, the student-employee may be subject to sanctions both in connection with their employment and in connection with their student status (as listed here), as appropriate under applicable processes.